kunal-geeks/sauce-demo-qa/README.md

 ## How to Set Up

-- prerequisite - Clone this repo open the project in VScode editor
+- prerequisite - clone this repo open the project in VScode editor

 ### 1. Create a Virtual Environment